hisubram/mobilefoundation/index.md

 * You can instantly access and work with the Mobile Foundation Server.

   This selection creates an {{site.data.keyword.mfserver_long_notm}} with the following settings:
   *	1 GB of memory.
-This size is enough for development, light testing activities and small scale production workloads.
+This size is enough for development, light testing activities, and small scale production workloads.

-  * To access the Mobile Foundation Server using CLI you'll need the credentials, which are available when you click **Service credentials** from the left navigation pane of the IBM Cloud console.
+  * To access the Mobile Foundation Server by using CLI you need the credentials, which are available when you click **Service credentials** from the left navigation pane of the IBM Cloud console.

 ### For {{site.data.keyword.mobilefoundation_short}}: Professional Per Device plan
 {: #buildchannelprofdeviceplan}